 Overall, this book wasn’t too bad.
 It still had an interesting main story.
 If you like YA stories about young characters coming into their destiny, you can give this one a try.

-Note: I got a copy of this book from Amazon.
-All opinions expressed above are mine.
+Note: I purchased my own copy of this book.
+All opinions and views expressed here are mine.

 WIND CATCHER by Jeff Altabef and Erynn Altabef

 WINNER: Readers’ Favorite Awards — Gold Medal 2015: Young Adult Coming-of-Age

 WINNER: Mom’s Choice Awards — Silver Medal: Young Adult Books

 WINNER: Beverly Hills Books Awards – 2015: Best Young Adult Fiction